Queen of Hearts (Alice's Adventures in Wonderland): Origins

 The Queen is believed by some to be a caricature of Queen Victoria, with elements of reality that Carroll felt correctly would make her at once instantly recognizable to parents reading the story to children, and also fantastical enough to make her unrecognizable to children.
 Some elements of reality in line that would make the Queen of Hearts recognizable as Queen Victoria were the way in which their subjects viewed them as rulers as one Queen was loved while the other was feared.
 Queen Victoria was loved more by her people in contrast with her consort, Prince Albert, in part because some did not trust him as he was not English.
 The Queen of Hearts was feared by the people of Wonderland and would give the order for execution for even the slightest offense, although her husband would often quietly pardon them.
 The reference to Queen Victoria is explicit in Jonathan Miller's 1966 television version where she and the King of Hearts are portrayed without any attempt at fantasy, or disguise as to their true natures or personality.

 The Queen may also be a reference to Queen Margaret of the House of Lancaster.
-During the War of the Roses, a red rose was the symbol of the House Lancaster.
+During the War of the Roses, a red rose was the symbol of the House of Lancaster.
 Their rivals, the House of York, had a white rose for their symbol.
 The gardeners' painting the white roses red may be a reference to these two houses.
 It is also possible that she is based on Queen Elizabeth I, as her yelling "off with their head" demonstrates the Victorian stereotype of a Tudor king/queen.